ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 #### Before you begin

 Docker containers can be installed on any host machine capable of running docker.
-This document will assume that you are running on Amazon Web Services.
+This document will assume that you are running a VM on Amazon Web Services for this purpose.
+Please see the [AWS](http://aws.amazon.com) for more information.

 If you are unfamiliar with docker, you might want to read about it [here](https://www.docker.com/whatisdocker/).